JosephiusX/Emaily/README.md

 15. Navigate to dbs that were created by selecting 'Browse Collections' tab.

+16. Select 'database access' select a role for the user 'built-in role'
+      'read and write to any database'

 using emaily-dev as it that I have already setup.

 change password: